DeNA/PacketProxy/README.md

 - **Other advantages**
   - Have a built-in DNS server for easy packet forwarding
   - Save/Load project data
-  - Support Windows and macOS
+  - Support Windows, macOS, and Linux

 # Setup